Projects

 Most of my projects revolve around one of a number of themes:

-• Television Archiving and Internet Video.
+• Television Archiving.
 I’ve been blogging about developments in television archiving and Internet video since 2004, when the Kahle/Austin Foundation funded a position for me at UC Berkeley’s iSchool.
-For the last year, I’ve been working on a project at Thirteen, funded by the Library of Congress, called Preserving Digital Public Television.
+From 2006 to 2009, I worked on a project at Thirteen, funded by the Library of Congress, called Preserving Digital Public Television, and from 2008 to 2011, I worked with the Netherlands Institute of Sound and Vision, primarily on its Images for the Future and PrestoCentre projects.

 • Open Content.
 In 2005, I began an association with Intelligent Television, and have co-produced a series of conferences on open content, public media, educational video, and new models of cultural production held in Berkeley at the Hillside Club, MIT, WNET, and Columbia University.